-- 1. All conference materials submitted by the Final Deadline.
-This includes pre-conference assignments, room lists, and financial aid requests. - 2.
+- All conference materials submitted by the Final Deadline.
+This includes pre-conference assignments (country profiles, resolutions, and component assignments), room lists, and financial aid requests. - 2.
 Complete a School Service Project and submit a summary and pictures to be posted on the conference app.